smartcontractkit/documentation/docs/chainlink-keepers/keeper-economics.md

 ## Price selection and Gas Bumping

-Keeper nodes select the gas price dynamically based on the prices of transactions within the last several blocks.
+Automation Nodes select the gas price dynamically based on the prices of transactions within the last several blocks.
 This optimizes the gas price based on current network conditions.
-Keepers are configured to select a price based on a target percentile.
+Automation Nodes are configured to select a price based on a target percentile.

-If the keeper node does not see the `performUpkeep` transaction get confirmed within the next few blocks, it automatically replaces the transaction and bumps the gas price.
+If the Automation Node does not see the `performUpkeep` transaction get confirmed within the next few blocks, it automatically replaces the transaction and bumps the gas price.
 This process repeats until the transaction is confirmed.

 ## ERC-677 Link